bitovi/academy/src/react-vite/10-nested-routes/nested-routes.md

 ### Nesting component folders

 Notice that the child page components have simple names like `<Support />` instead of `<ProductSupport />`.
 Assuming this component is specifically designed for the product page and will not be reused elsewhere, the component file can reside within the product page's folder.
-Since the files live together, longer names aren't needed and will make your JSX a little harder to read.
+Since the files live together, longer names aren’t needed and will make your JSX a little harder to read.

 The larger directory tree should look like the following: